Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: global flow and finite time blow-up is Ricci flat

+We remark that the the blow-up limit or just limit in the results above and below is only for some subsequence, not for full blow-up sequence.
 The process to prove Theorem \ref{finite} is below.
-First we note that by using Perelman's non-local-collapsing result at any finite time, we can applying Hamilton's Cheeger-Gromov convergence theorem to take the blow-up limit $g_\infty(t)$.
+First we note that by using Perelman's non-local-collapsing result at any finite time, we can applying Hamilton's Cheeger-Gromov convergence theorem \cite{CN} to take the blow-up limit $g_\infty(t)$.
 Then we use the uniform scalar curvature bound of the original Ricci flow to obtain $R(g_\infty)=0$, which implies the Ricci flatness of the limit metric $g_\infty$.

 \begin{proof} (for Theorem \ref{finite}).
 Let $T<\infty$ be the first blow-up time of the Ricci flow $(M,g(t))$.
 Choose some constants $C>0$, the finite time $t_j\to T-$ and take points $x_j$ such that